Zirek90/GameMasterHelper/README.md

 - list of NPC below the dices,

-- important moments to remember like 'traps' or some particular 'plot twists' on the middle,
+- important moments to remember like 'traps' or some particular 'plot twists' in the middle,

 - textarea with place for small temporary notes on the right,

 - calculator with basic operators below the textarea,

-Hope it will make some game sessions better and easier to maintain, project is going to be develop with time.
+I expect that it will make some game sessions better and easier to maintain.
+This project will be developing with time.

-Things to add in future: Filter through the categories, after clicking checkbox task from reminder would be strikethrough.
+Things to add in future: Filter through the categories (after clicking checkbox task from reminder would be strikethrough).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.4.